davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

     static abstract TSelf Create(TInner value);
 }
 {% endhighlight %}

-In this, I left out the `T : INumber<T>` requirement, as that leaves the `interface` as generic as possible.

 With this, the `Parse` and `TryParse` methods can be implemented generically as: